Alarms | Online Help |Qntrl

 4. Failed Job Alert

-After creating an Alarm, the following information can be accessed on the Alarm home page.
+After creating an alarm, the following information can be accessed on the Alarm home page.

 Alarm Details

-Provides information on configured alarms, including their name, creation time, activation threshold criteria, configured email alerts, and status.
+Displays the configuration of each alarm: name, creation time, activation threshold criteria, configured email alerts, and status.

 Alarm History